-When people think of helping homeless animals, most of us think the only ways to help animals in need are to adopt or donate money to shelters.
-There are actually several ways to help out animal shelters on a budget and without committing a lot of time.
+When we think of helping homeless animals, most of us think the only ways to help animals in need are to adopt or donate money to supposrt animal shelters.
+There are several ways to help animal shelters on a budget and without committing a lot of time.
 Helping out in any way you can makes a difference for the shelter and will make you feel great about helping pets in need.

 How to Help Local Animal Shelters